Which should I use on my exterior: Paint or Stain?

 Can I stain over paint?:

-Most people who have a painted house, keep painting it to maintain it, but if your house has many coats of paint on it, we become concerned with the weight of the paint.
-If the paint becomes too heavy, it may “unbond” from the wood and the thick paint coatings could fail.
-Therefore if we paint another two coats over a thick layer of existing paint this “bundle” of paint may become even heavier and fail un-bond from the wood.
+Most people who have a painted house keep painting it to maintain it, but if your house has many coats of paint on it, we become concerned with the weight of the paint.
+If the paint becomes too heavy, it may “unbond” from the wood, and the thick paint coatings could fail.
+Therefore if we paint another two coats over a thick layer of existing paint, this “bundle” of paint may become even heavier and fail or un-bond from the wood.
 In these instances, we might consider adding stain over the paint.
 While the stain will not absorb into the wood (the paint film will prevent this), the thin pigment of the stain will act as a thin color coating over the existing “heavy” layers of paint.

 If you need to stain something that has been painted to see the wood grain again, we can chemically or mechanically remove the paint before applying the stain.
-This is an expensive and time-consuming process might be considered for a historic home renovation or if a homeowner has a beautiful front door and want to uncover the wood grain on it.
+This is an expensive and time-consuming process that might be considered for a historic home renovation or if a homeowner has a beautiful front door and want to uncover the wood grain on it.

 Coating your home’s exterior with paint:

 Paint sits on top of the wood and can hide imperfections better than stain can.
 This means if the wood on your home is old or unattractive, the paint will help cover it up.
 No paint is perfect, though – if your wood needs replacing, paint cannot make it look new.

 A coat of paint is only as thick as a piece of paper, so after the paint cures, they will still appear if there are imperfections in the wood beneath the paint.